 The filling equipment, provided by KHS Kisters, included filling and packaging machinery.

-Refurbishing a warehouse to the standards required for a hygienic bottling plant requires more than just equipment.
-A new polyurethane flooring system (designed for cleanrooms), a combination of Sikafloor PurCem 20, PurCem 29 (for high chemical resistance) and PurCem 31 (to improve the overall finish), was installed in the warehouse by Sika-Armorex.
+A new polyurethane flooring system (designed for cleanrooms), a combination of Sikafloor PurCem 20, PurCem 29 (for high chemical resistance) and PurCem 31 (to improve the overall finish), was installed in the warehouse by Sika-Armorex, a subsidiary of Sika.
 The flooring system was applied at a regulation depth of 9mm following careful preparation of the worn concrete surface to provide a hygienic anti-slip surface for the new facility.

-The walls and roof of the warehouse building also had to be treated / modified to bring them up to the required standard for food and beverage packaging.
-This was carried out by Swirlforce (Mansfield, Nottinghamshire, UK) and involved 2,800m of 11ft-high ceiling being sprayed with an impervious coat of enamel, while the bare block walls (internal surfaces) were painted with a special anti-mould emulsion paint (the coating and painting project took ten weeks and cost £30,000).
+The walls and roof of the warehouse building also had to be treated or modified to bring them up to the required standard for food and beverage packaging.
+This was carried out by Swirlforce, an industrial and commercial decorator based in the UK, and involved 2,800m of 11ft-high ceiling being sprayed with an impervious coat of enamel, while the bare block walls (internal surfaces) were painted with a special anti-mould emulsion paint (the coating and painting project took ten weeks and cost £30,000).

-Britvic has extended its relationship with Castrol (which also provide services to Britvic’s Norwich plant) to provide a predictive maintenance programme for the new bottling facility.
-Castrol will provide its Advantage programme, which involves a full-time Castrol engineer on the Britvic site for lubrication management and condition monitoring of equipment.
+Britvic had extended its relationship with Castrol (which also provided services to Britvic’s Norwich plant) to provide a predictive maintenance programme for the new bottling facility.
+Castrol provides its Advantage programme, which involves a full-time Castrol engineer on the Britvic site for lubrication management and condition monitoring of equipment.

-A major part of the predictive maintenance programme involves the ongoing analysis of every machine in the plant, to ensure that wear levels are accurately monitored and action taken to prevent breakdowns.
+A major part of the predictive maintenance programme involves the ongoing analysis of every machine in the plant to ensure that wear levels are accurately monitored and action taken to prevent breakdowns.
 Bearing wear is tracked constantly using vibration analysis and shock pulse monitoring.
-Full oil changes are now only required every four years instead of every six months due to the use of Castrol high-performance lubricants.
+Full oil changes are required every four years instead of every six months due to the use of Castrol high-performance lubricants.

-SIG Beverage is also available on a maintenance and service contract for the new machines.
+SIG Beverage was selected for a maintenance and service contract for the machines.